T2an/scratch_sha256/readme.md

 ``` python
 σ1(x) = ROTR17(x) XOR ROTR19(x) XOR SHR10(x)
 ```
-ROTR is the right rotation function, wich mean every bit of the word is shifted to the right by the number of bits specified.
+ROTR is the right rotation function, which means every bit of the word is shifted to the right by the number of bits specified.
 The bits that are shifted out are added to the left of the word.

 The SHR function also shift the bits to the right by the number of bits specified.
 But the bits that are